About Nisha

 There are many ways to grow, including therapy, reflection, and support from people who understand.
 Journaling has been one of the most practical and steady tools for me.

 This blog is here to offer that kind of space, a place to reflect, check in with yourself, and explore new ways of responding to the things life brings up, especially if you’re working to shift patterns that have been in place for a long time.
+That might look like journaling, mindset shifts, affirmations, or simple practices you can return to in your everyday life.

 What You’ll Find Here